 But even if Portuguese is the very first language you’re learning, you’ll see that romance is in the air everywhere!
 Yes, English has many words borrowed from Latin and other Romance languages, which means (ta-dah!) things will be a bit easier for you.
 I can prove it, too.
 Take a look at the sentences below.

 - “Que filme fantástico!“

 Learning these kinds of suffixes will help you improve your vocabulary extremely quickly.
-Needless to say, the rules above have loads of exceptions (and some false cognates), but they’re still pretty handy, especially at the beginning of your learning journey.
+Needless to say, the rules above have loads of exceptions (and some false cognates).
+Even with that, though, they’re still pretty handy, especially at the beginning of your learning journey.

-The good news is that there’s something in Portuguese that can help a lot with your pronunciation: graphic accents.
+The good news is that there’s something in Portuguese that can help a lot with your pronunciation: diacritics.
 I’m talking about those marks written above a letter which are not there for decorative purposes.
 They play a very important role in pronunciation by indicating lexical stress.
-There are three graphic accents that help you identify which part of the word should be stressed, and how you should pronounce it:
+There are diacritics that help you identify which part of the word should be stressed, and how you should pronounce it.

 - Acute accent — [ ´ ] You will find it combined with all the vowels, and it indicates the vowel is “open”.
 So an é is pronounced like the “e” in bed, an ó like the “o” in “off” and the á like the “a” in “after.”

 - Tilde — [~] Only used with ã and õ.
 This makes the vowels sound nasal.